Letter from the Editor

 Stop Press!
-As part of our crowdfunding campaign, launching on crowdfunder.co.uk with our media partner @Team4Nature300 in the coming week, we are offering the ultimate reward, for slow, sustainable luxury fashion lovers – a Gala Night of Slow Fashion Debate, with the key players in slow, ethical fashion, plus a catwalk, marketplace and networking.
-This reward will help me and the Ethical Hedonist team focus on delivering more well-crafted fashion journalism, storytelling and films on the stars of the sustainable fashion movement around the globe throughout 2017 and beyond.
-Tweet us your support and get ready to pledge next week.
-We are in the market for a great sponsor!
+As part of our crowdfunding campaign, launched today with our media partner @Team4Nature300 this Friday 7th April , we are offering the ultimate reward, for slow, sustainable, and ethical fashion lovers – a Gala Night of Slow Fashion Debate, networking and a marketplace, with the key players in the ethical fashion arena.
+We also have just three spaces for brands to get involved.
+Take a look at the campaign and rewards now.
+This fashion night will help me and the Ethical Hedonist team focus on delivering more well-crafted fashion journalism, storytelling and films on the stars of the sustainable fashion movement around the globe throughout 2017 and beyond.
+I was one of the first journalists to champion and talk about the idea of ethical fashion back in 2005!

-Take a look at our campaign page now, and watch social media for updates and the launch time – Ethical Hedonist Campaign – #1001 Sustainable Stories #LetsMakeaMagazine
+Take a look at our campaign page now, and watch social media for updates and the launch time – Ethical Hedonist Campaign – #1001 Sustainable Stories #media4nature #LetsMakeaMagazine #greenissexy

 It isn’t easy deciding to be being an ethical and sustainable rebel period; let alone an ethical journalist.
 Setting up Ethical Hedonist Magazine has been the hardest, most challenging, crazy and rewarding adventure of my career so far.
 Don’t go into journalism if you want a quiet, uneventful life.
 Working on a national newspaper is every bit as mad and as exciting as Hold the Front Page, and worse.
 But even in the hardest, most challenging times, it is a privilege to be writing about the news, icons and ethical heroes of our world.

 You are Doing What?!
 The Reaction to Launching Ethical Hedonist Magazine in 2012